-In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

-(The famous five-minute WordPress installation process.
+(The famous 5-minute WordPress installation process.
 Source: WordPress Codex: Installing WordPress)

 *** IMPORTANT ***

 In order to perform a manual WordPress installation, your web hosting account needs to provide you with access to MySQL database management features.
 Most cPanel hosting accounts provide this function.
-If you do not have access to MySQL databases, please contact your host, or get help from a professional.
+If you do not have access to MySQL databases, please contact your host, or get help from professionals.

 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.

 There are 5 steps involved in the process of installing WordPress manually on your domain name:

 - Upload files to your server using FTP

 Let’s go through each of these steps …